yasershahi/studio-appimage/README.md

 ## Updates

-The AppImage is automatically built every week to ensure you have the latest version of Studio.
+This AppImage is automatically built whenever a new version of Studio is released.
+Each release follows the same version number as the official Studio release (e.g., v1.5.2).
 You can download the latest version from the [Releases](https://github.com/yasershahi/studio-appimage/releases) page.

 ## Support